 It is not unusual nowadays to design a market research campaign covering many countries.
 This isn’t unreasonable as most corporates service global markets and must understand their different needs.
-However, international market research studies bring with them a number of important implications.
+However, international studies bring with them a number of research implications.

 Before committing to carrying out research in a dozen countries, it is worth considering why it is necessary to cover such a large number.
 The immediate answer may well be “because we sell in all these countries and they are all important to us for different reasons”.
 However, it is unlikely that all the countries will be of equal importance.
 Indeed, it is more than likely that just two or three countries will dominate.
 The question therefore should be, “which countries are crucial to the objectives of this survey and which are of peripheral interest?”
 It may be that a question of this kind can narrow the countries down and in so doing, will simplify the task.